davidils/guess-my-number/README.md

 ### About the game

 The goal of this game is to guess a secret number between 1 and 20.
-In the beginng of the game a random number will be chosen.
-Based on the user input the value will be checked.
-The game can be played multiple times, so try to beat your own highscore!
+In the beginning of the game, a random number will be chosen.
+Based on the user input, the value will be checked.
+The game can be played multiple times, so try to beat your own high score!